Miskito people: Independence era

 In addition to the area's geographic isolation, the Miskito military capacity and British support allowed the people to retain their independence when Spain controlled the Pacific side of Central America.
 The Miskito Coast remained independent throughout much of the period of the Federal Republic of Central America, but Nicaragua finally absorbed the territory in 1894.

-Once the Central American republics became independent in the early to mid-nineteenth century, they had less power in relation to other nations than did Spain, and struggled to protect their own territorial interests against filibusters and the United States government, which took an increasing strategic interest in the area.
+Once the Central American republics became independent in the early- to mid-19th century, they had less power in relation to other nations than did Spain, and struggled to protect their own territorial interests against filibusters and the United States government, which took an increasing strategic interest in the area.

 The United Kingdom took an interest in the affairs on the Mosquito Coast, as it had trade positions in Belize/British Honduras and Jamaica.
 In addition, US trading interests began to develop in the region.
 British governors in Belize began issuing commissions and appointments to Miskito kings and other officials, such as King Robert Charles Frederick, crowned in Belize in 1825.
 British officials regularly officially recognized the various Miskito offices; it worked to protect Miskito interests against the Central American republics and against the United States.

 The latter contested British influence as per the Monroe Doctrine.
 The United States involvement in war with Mexico prevented it from enforcing the doctrine.
 As Britain gradually became less interested in its commissioning of Miskito nobility, the Miskito effectively began to operate as an independent state.
 Due to British economic interest in Central America (particularly British Honduras, now Belize), they regularly traded with the Miskito.